 Emily Brace, based at Cardiff & Vale University Health Board, who is using her funds to launch Wales's First Specialist Midwifery Led FGM Pilot Clinic.
 Emily also won the Ann Stewart Award, given at the discretion of the Trustees for commitment to midwifery practice.

-The Elizabeth Duff Award for supporting the midwife-mother relationship is awarded to:
+The Elizabeth Duff Award (supporting the midwife-mother relationship)